itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 One reknown way to accelerate the convergence of gradent descent is to introduce 'momentum'.
 We will explain why 'momentum' in machine learning really corresponds to momentum in physics (mechanics).

-### Gradient Descent with Momentum: How to View It
+### Gradient Descent with Momentum: How to View It as a Discretization

-Nesterov’s Accelerated Gradient (NAG-C, 'C' stands for convex) is a popular momentum GD optimizer.
-For convex $f$, the algorithm is
+Consider for instance Nesterov’s Accelerated Gradient for convex functions (NAG-C, 'C' means it has acceleration for convex $f$), which is a popular momentum GD optimizer.
+The algorithm is

 $$\begin{cases}
 x_k&=y_{k-1}-s\nabla f(y_{k-1})\\